-A patient’s diabetes prognosis cannot improve without direct engagement in their own health.
-Type 2 diabetes is a lifestyle disease and therefore improving health is a long-term process.
-It is critical that the patient adhere to the personalized care plan prescribed by their physician.
+A person’s condition cannot improve without active engagement in their own health.
+Diabetes is a lifestyle disease that requires a long-term care process.
 Unfortunately, diabetes cannot be cured with a pill.
-Instead, it requires continuous effort on the part of the patient to manage sugar spikes, reduce consumption of harmful ingredients, and improve physical activity.
-A diabetes diagnosis is a wake-up call to adopt positive lifestyle changes that may be intimidating at first.
-Effective diabetes care supports the patient in adopting healthy habits and in addressing the volume of information and concerns involved with diabetes management.
+Instead, it requires continuous effort on the part of the patient to adhere to their plan of care and make self-management decisions everyday.
+A diabetes diagnosis is a wake-up call that may be intimidating at first.
+Effective diabetes care supports the patient in adopting healthy habits and in addressing the volume of information and concerns involved with managing the disease and preventing complications.

-Non-physician support and counseling are critical in helping patients adhere to their personalized care plan.
+Non-physician support is critical in helping patients adhere to their care plan.
 Yet, how can a care team support a patient with a narrow, acute understanding of their health?
-The chronic nature of diabetes demands continuous health monitoring in order to have a complete picture of a patient’s condition, and provide evidence-based counselling regarding their plan of care.
+The chronic nature of diabetes demands comprehensive information in order to understand the patient’s health and make proper decisions.

-Finding strategies to provide patients with timely consultation reduces the risk of worsening their health, and eases the natural stress associated with uncertainties.
-Telemedicine offers patients the capacity to consult and connect with a physician by securely sending health information from their phone or computer.
-The physician can then determine the necessary level of intervention, direct the patient to visit the appropriate healthcare practitioner in their care team, and reduce time, costs, and resources associated with clinical visits.
+Finding strategies to provide patients with timely encounters, and providers with timely information, reduces the risk of worsening health, and eases the natural stress associated with uncertainties.
+Technology-based approaches to healthcare delivery are exciting and impactful, as they enable non-clinical engagement and greater depth of information.
+The physician can determine the necessary level of intervention, direct the patient to visit the appropriate healthcare provider in their care team, and reduce time, costs, and resources associated with clinical visits.